I’m a wife and mother as well as a Zen Buddhist priest at the Hazy Moon Zen Center in Los Angeles.

 My middle name is pronounced “May-zen” and it is my dharma name, or Buddhist name.
-When my daughter was little, I wrote a book called Momma Zen, and now some people call me that.
-I also answer to Maezen, or to Karen, or to Mom, or to Mrs. Miller, or to anything at all.
-The point is, I answer.
-And when I do, I say, “yes.”
-I try to say “yes” to whatever I’m asked.
-That means I’m happy to speak to community groups, schools, churches or conferences – any group that wants to be transported to a realm of calm assurance and infinite patience in 90 minutes or less.
-I also host my own one-day retreats around the country.
+I’m happy to speak to community groups, schools, churches or conferences – any group that wants to be transported to a realm of calm assurance and infinite patience in 90 minutes or less.
+I also lead retreats around the country.
 For information about where I’m speaking soon, look here.
 For details about upcoming retreats, check here.
 Contact me to arrange an appearance near you.

-My husband, daughter and I live in Sierra Madre, California, where we have a century-old Japanese garden in our own backyard.
-We are very lucky.
-Plus, I do a lot of weeding, raking and picking up after the dog.
-It helps me not take myself so seriously.
+My husband, daughter and I live in Sierra Madre, California, where we have a century-old Japanese garden in our backyard.